 Therapeutic Boundaries - What are they and why do we need them in therapy?

-Therapists will have different boundaries depending on the context, what they can offer considering their competency and approach to therapy, and how they may negotiate the boundaries to personalize the therapy to better suit the client.
-So, while there are boundaries that must not be violated, some boundaries are negotiable.
-Speaking to your therapist about how you experience boundaries can lead to deeper insight and help you set the best parameters for you and your unique therapeutic needs.
+Therapists may have different boundaries depending on their context, competencies, and therapeutic approaches, and they may negotiate boundaries to better suit individual clients.
+While some boundaries must not be violated, others can be discussed and adjusted.
+Engaging in conversations with your therapist about your experiences with boundaries can lead to deeper insights and help establish the most appropriate parameters for your unique therapeutic needs.

 Previous